 It turns out that Missouri is a good place to examine these questions because of its tripartite educator retirement system.
 Uniquely, the state has three separate pension systems: the Kansas City Public School Retirement System (KC), the Public School Retirement System of the City of Saint Louis (STL), and the Missouri Public School Retirement System (PSRS).
 The KC and STL retirement systems cover employees of district and charter schools only in the two respective city school districts.
 The statewide system, PSRS, covers everyone else.

 Because of this fragmented structure, with the two urban districts carved out separately, Missouri is a microcosm of larger national issues concerning teacher pension systems—particularly the ability of teachers to move between systems.
 A well-functioning labor market improves the “match quality” between teachers and schools, which helps teachers be more effective and improves school quality.
-But, a well-functioning labor market also requires, among other things, transportability and reciprocity, which are absent between the three Missouri systems.
+But, a well-functioning labor market also requires, among other things, transportability and reciprocity, which are absent or have significant limitations between the three Missouri systems.
 This and other features of the urban district pension systems are burdens on teachers and schools.

 At the heart of this research paper and the Kauffman Foundation’s support for it is the question regarding how well Missouri’s system of retirement plans serves the educators working within those plans.
 We also are interested to know if there are ways those plans, or different plans, could serve as a more effective tool to recruit and retain teachers in the state’s two urban centers.